 The answer depends on what your normal per-finished-hour rate is, as well as on how many units a particular audiobook sells.
 Some books never even sell a hundred copies, yet there are others that sell tens of thousands.
 We encourage narrators to take on a mix of projects—some paying you a flat Pay For Production fee and some on a Royalty Share basis.
 As one narrator put it: The former can pay the rent next month, and the latter can keep royalty checks coming in for seven years to come.
 And after you amass a body of work, the royalty checks from all those audiobooks can really add up!

-Click on the "Account Settings" link located on the upper right of every page on ACX and then click "Edit Personal Information".
+Click your name in the upper left corner of every page on ACX and then click "Edit Profile".
 You will be asked to start from the beginning stage, so just click the "continue" buttons on the bottom of each subsequent page until you get to the page with the information you'd like to change.

 ACX created a series of helpful videos to give you ideas and guidance on setting up a home studio on the ACX blog.